 The Fund regularly evaluates claims to detect fraud or false statements.
 The Fund must be advised of any discounts or price adjustments made to you by any provider.
-A provider who waives or refunds co-payments or co-insurance is entering into a discount arrangement with you unless that provider has a preapproved written agreement with the Fund for that kind of waiver or refund.
+A provider who waives or refunds copays or co-insurance is entering into a discount arrangement with you unless that provider has a preapproved written agreement with the Fund for that kind of waiver or refund.
 If you are not sure that your provider has such a preapproved written agreement, you may call Member Services at 1-800-551-3225 for assistance.

-The Fund calculates the benefit payment based on the amount actually charged, less any discounts, rebates, waivers, or refunds of co-payments, co-insurance or deductibles, where applicable, to member's plan.
+The Fund calculates the benefit payment based on the amount actually charged, less any discounts, rebates, waivers, or refunds of copays, or deductibles, where applicable to the member's plan.